allegro/blog/_posts/2021-08-17-refactoring-opbox-search.md

 fetched in real time as the user interacts with the form.
 Additionally, there is also a preconfigured option to search the phrase in products’ descriptions.

-The form also provides a possibility to narrow down the search scope whether it is a particular department, a certain user, a charity organization, etc. Depending on the selected scope, when the user clicks the submission button, one is redirected to an appropriate product/user/charity listing page and the search phrase is sent as a URL query parameter.
+The form also provides a possibility to narrow down the search scope to a particular department, a certain user, a charity organization, etc. Depending on the selected scope, when the user clicks the submission button, one is redirected to an appropriate product/user/charity listing page and the search phrase is sent as a URL query parameter.